Logistics

 There are a ton of options when it comes to rental housing.
 Homes and condos in Mauna Lani will be the closest to the wedding venue and near the water.
 Waikoloa is about 10 minutes from the venue and near the water as well.
 Waikoloa Village is up the hill, but offers a better value than most places in Waikoloa or Mauna Lani.

-If you’re looking to group up with other wedding guest and share a rental house, let us know!
+If you’re looking to group up with other wedding guests and share a rental house, let us know!
 We can match people up where possible.

 -